-I have a unique opportunity to see beauty in the darkness underwater, which led me to multiple collaborations, namely with National Geographic, BBC, Nature Magazine, Science Magazine, The Smithsonian Institution and many more, including the scientific community all around the world.
+I have a unique opportunity to see the beauty in the darkness underwater, which led me to multiple collaborations, namely with National Geographic, BBC, Nature Magazine, Science Magazine, The Smithsonian Institution, and many more, including the scientific community all around the world.

 I love what I do and I love the Sea.